Daydream Nation: Music and lyrics

-"The Sprawl" was inspired by the works of science fiction writer William Gibson, who used the term to refer to a future mega-city stretching from Boston to Atlanta (specifically from the Sprawl Trilogy).
-The lyrics for the first verse were lifted from the novel The Stars at Noon by Denis Johnson. "'Cross the Breeze" features some of Gordon's most intense singing, with such lyrics as "Let's go walking on the water/Now you think I'm Satan's daughter/I wanna know, should I stay or go?/I took a look into your hate/It made me feel very up to date".
-"Eric's Trip" has lyrics pertaining to Eric Emerson's LSD-fueled monologue in the Andy Warhol movie Chelsea Girls.
+"The Sprawl" was inspired by science fiction writer William Gibson's Sprawl trilogy, while the lyrics for the first verse were lifted from the novel The Stars at Noon by Denis Johnson. "'Cross the Breeze" features some of Gordon's most intense singing, with such lyrics as "Let's go walking on the water/Now you think I'm Satan's daughter/I wanna know, should I stay or go?/I took a look into your hate/It made me feel very up to date".
+"Eric's Trip" is inspired by Eric Emerson's LSD-fueled monologue in the Andy Warhol movie Chelsea Girls.

 "Hey Joni" is titled as a tribute to rock standard "Hey Joe" and to Canadian singer-songwriter Joni Mitchell.
 It is sung by Ranaldo, and has surrealist lyrics such as "Shots ring out from the center of an empty field/Joni's in the tall grass/She's a beautiful mental jukebox, a sailboat explosion/A snap of electric whipcrack".
-This song also alludes to the works of William Gibson's Neuromancer with the line "In this broken town, can you still jack in/And know what to do?"
-These feature similarly on Ranaldo's two other songs on the album, the rarely played "Rain King"—an homage to Pere Ubu and perhaps Saul Bellow's Henderson the Rain King—and the aforementioned "Eric's Trip".
+This song also alludes to Gibson's Neuromancer with the line "In this broken town, can you still jack in/And know what to do?"
+These feature similarly on Ranaldo's "Rain King", an homage to Pere Ubu and possibly to Saul Bellow's novel Henderson the Rain King.

-"Providence" consisted of a piano solo by Moore recorded at his mother's house using a Walkman, the sound of a Peavey Roadmaster amp overheating and a pair of telephone messages left by Mike Watt, calling for Moore from a Providence, Rhode Island payphone, dubbed over one another.
+"Providence" consists of a piano solo by Moore recorded at his mother's house using a Walkman, the sound of a Peavey Roadmaster amplifier overheating, and a pair of telephone messages left for Moore by Mike Watt from a Providence, Rhode Island, payphone.

 The title of "The Wonder" comes from crime fiction writer James Ellroy's phrase about the ineffable mystery at the heart of Los Angeles; in Moore's words, "the wonder" is what "for better and worse, inspires [Ellroy] to keep going, to get out of bed every day."
 The closing track "Eliminator Jr." was inspired by the "Preppie Killer", Robert Chambers.
 It was thus titled because the band felt it sounded like a cross between Dinosaur Jr. and Eliminator-era ZZ Top.
-It was given part "z" in the "Trilogy" both as a reference to ZZ Top and because it is the closing piece on the disc.
+It was given part "z" in the "Trilogy" both as a reference to ZZ Top and because it closes the album.